Mark-Venture/Documents/Electronics_Needed_for_R2.md

   NOTE: These are available as multi packs which is the preferred way to order, as for a full DroidLink Implementation you’ll need more than 1 slave.
 Example: Dome Slave (connect lights like AstroPixel, and servo controller like Maestro), Body Slave (connect a servo controller like Maestro), if you plan on doing a Lifter assembly in the dome, you’ll need a Slave for that (it also needs a servo controller).

+  NOTE: its always a good idea to order more than you need to have spares just in case...

 ## **RC Remote**:
 HotRC DS-650 is currently the only one supported.
 These are needed if you want to drive or pilot your droid around.  **You’ll need two**, one to control the Drive motors and the other to control the Dome and give you more buttons to trigger actions.

 NOTE: Pay attention when you order.
-Some packages include the F-06A PWM receivers, the receivers cannot be used with DroidLink.
-SBUSA receivers which are required must be purchased separately.
+Many packages include the HotRC F-06A PWM receivers, the receivers cannot be used with DroidLink. *HotRC SBUS-A receivers which are required must be purchased separately.*

 * [HotRC DS-650 Remote Controller](https://a.co/d/082LogKp) (order 2):   This does come with the F-06A and is the only way to order from Amazon.
 Unfortunately the F-06A doesn't work for DroidLink.
 * [HotRC S-BUS-A Receivers](https://tinyurl.com/5n8zxvvd) (order 2): this is the required receiver for DroidLink.
 Note, this is not available from Amazon.
-AliExpress is the only source, and you might find on Ebay.
+AliExpress is the only source we found so far, and you might try on Ebay.
 NOTE: there are various listings on AliExpress at different prices, please make sure you order HotRC **SBUS-A** receivers.

 ## **DFPlayer Mini MP3 Player**:
 The DFPlayer board is used to play back the droid sounds.

 * [DFPlayer Mini MP3 Player for Arduino/ESP32](https://a.co/d/03fNwlU8)  (Single)
-  * If out of stock, alternate source is [5PC Mini MP3 Module](https://a.co/d/0akwmUBJ)  This often is the same price as a single, but includes 5\.
+  * If out of stock, alternate source is [5PC Mini MP3 Module](https://a.co/d/0akwmUBJ)  This often is the same price as a single, but includes 5.
+Having extras is not a bad thing.
 * MicroSD card.
 Up to 32gig card can be used, but must be formatted as FAT32

 NOTE: For speakers, see “Optional Parts” section below for info.
 If using the DFPlayer Carrier board and an amplifier, you will also likely need a 3.5mm male to 3.5mm male cable.  (aka 1/4" male to 1/4" male)

 ## **DFPlayer Mini Carrier**:
-Optional but highly suggested as it makes connecting the DFPlayer easier and neater with the DroidLink Master.
+Optional but highly recomended as it makes connecting the DFPlayer easier and neater with the DroidLink Master.

 * Contact  [Droidlink77@gmail.com](mailto:Droidlink77@gmail.com) for availability and price.